On-Page SEO

 Non-YMYL Topics

-For non-YMYL topics, formal credentials matter less, but accuracy, clarity, and honest sourcing still matter.
+For non-YMYL topics, formal credentials matter less — but accuracy, clarity, and honest sourcing still matter.
 Practical experience, clear explanations, and transparent authorship are often sufficient.
-However, even non-YMYL pages can harm trust and rankings if they include misleading advice, unsupported claims, or hidden intent.
+Even non-YMYL pages can harm trust and rankings if they include misleading advice, unsupported claims, or hidden intent.

 E-E-A-T and AI-generated content

 The rise of AI-generated content has made E-E-A-T signals more critical, not less.
-The December 2025 Core Update was the first Google update to explicitly target AI content quality, specifically penalising mass-produced AI content published without expert oversight (87% of tested sites with unreviewed AI content saw negative impacts).
+The December 2025 Core Update was widely interpreted as targeting low-quality scaled AI content.
+Early industry testing showed that many sites relying heavily on unreviewed AI content experienced ranking declines.

 The practical implication: AI-written content must be reviewed, edited, and enriched by genuine subject-matter experts before publication.
 The content should demonstrate specific, firsthand knowledge that an AI working from general training data cannot produce on its own.

-• Pillar pages should feature the most credentialed author on the topic, carry the most comprehensive sourcing, and be maintained most rigorously
+• Pillar pages should feature your most credentialed author on the topic, carry the most comprehensive sourcing, and be maintained most rigorously

 • Cluster pages reinforce topical authority.
 Each one adds depth and demonstrates expertise in a sub-area